whitneyburton/portfolios/students/1801-front/austin-wiedenman/AustinWiedenman.md

 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)
 * [GitHub URL](https://github.com/Awiedenman/2DoBox)

-This project consisted of use taking the code from a pair of classmates and refactoring it.
+This project consisted of us taking the code from a pair of classmates and refactoring it.
 We were instructed to pivot the project into another project, were we created a platform that houses a to-do list in local storage.
 We also worked to better the ux/iu design and to add additional functionality to the filter.

 #### Evaluation comments:
 Use forEach when looping over an array.
 Stored repeatedly selected elements in variables.
 Try to use a constructor function for 2dos